 A portfolio owner handles a group of products, and the role is also known as product portfolio manager.
 Example of a product portfolio is the owner who handles ecommerce, healthcare and publication products/services under one full portfolio.

 The job of a portfolio owner is to maximize the value that a product portfolio creates.
-This includes actively accomplishing the portfolio, cooperating with the product owners who look after the products within the portfolio, tuning with the individual product strategies and product roadmaps, aligning major releases, accomplishing dependencies, and creating and improving common user experience across the various products.
+This includes actively accomplishing the portfolio, cooperating with the product owners who look after the products within the portfolio, tuning with the individual product strategies and product roadmaps, aligning major releases, accomplishing dependencies, and creating and improving a common user experience across the various products.

 The individual who has solid product management experience and skills and has successfully managed individual products would fit into this role.
 For a smaller product portfolio, the head of product would take on this role without any hiccups else a dedicated full-time portfolio owner will be expected.